Senior Academic – Years 7 to 11

 GCSE Curriculum Outline

-Continuing the in depth study of the teachings, beliefs and practices of Christianity as well as learning about the beliefs and practices of Islam.
+Continuing the in-depth study of the teachings, beliefs and practices of Christianity as well as learning about the beliefs and practices of Islam.

 Enrichment Opportunities / Field Trips

 Visiting active places of worship is vital to enhance the pupil’s understanding of religion as a lived faith.
-It allows pupils to see how the religions they have learned about in class are actually practiced by worshipers in contemporary society.
+It allows pupils to see how the religions they have learned about in class are practiced by worshipers in contemporary society.

-Not only does this mean that pupils will develop a deeper understanding of the religions that they learn about, it also encourages them to engage with the subject on a more hands on level.
+Not only does this mean that pupils will develop a deeper understanding of the religions that they learn about, but it also encourages them to engage with the subject on a more hands on level.
 It also encourages tolerance and respect for religions that may be very different from their own.

 Science